 Here are 10 tips to help make it easier to incorporate fruits and vegetables into your family’s meals and snacks:

-- Wash and cut fresh vegetables after purchasing them.
-This makes it easier to grab-and-go during the week and reduce the risk they’ll be forgotten and go bad.
+• Wash and cut fresh vegetables after purchasing them.
+This makes it easier to grab-and-go during the week and reduces the risk they’ll be forgotten and go bad.

-- Make a habit of including a side salad with a mix of leafy greens with dinner.
+• Make a habit of including a side salad with a mix of leafy greens with lunch and/or dinner.

 • Add veggies like spinach, tomatoes, peppers and avocado to sandwiches